 Overview of Indiana Taxes

 Indiana has relatively low property taxes.
-The average annual property tax paid in Indiana is $1,083.
-This is less than half the national average.
-The statewide average effective property tax rate is 0.88%.
+The average annual property tax paid in Indiana is $1,100.
+This is nearly half the national average.
+The statewide average effective property tax rate is 0.87%.

 Enter Your Location